 The second child of Leslie and Julia Stephen, Thoby was at the centre of the group of friends who first met at Cambridge, and afterwards at his ‘Thursday evenings’ in Bloomsbury.
 Strikingly handsome, cerebral and original, his friends and family were left wondering what he might have become after his tragically early death from typhoid, contracted on holiday in Greece.
 Perhaps in an attempt to resolve her speculations about her brother, Virginia Woolf based the central character of her novel Jacob’s Room on Thoby.

 A frequent and welcome visitor to Charleston, he was a cousin of Duncan Grant and a contemporary of Clive Bell at Cambridge.
 The publication in 1918 of his iconoclastic biographical collection Eminent Victorians was to bring him overnight fame.

 A contemporary of Clive Bell and Lytton Strachey at Cambridge, Leonard worked in the Ceylon Civil Service from 1904 to 1911.
 He gave this up to marry Virginia Stephen in 1912.
 Together they founded the Hogarth Press in 1917 which published, among many others, Freud, T. S. Eliot, E. M. Forster and Vita Sackville-West.
 Over the course of his long life Leonard was a literary editor and journalist, a political writer, active in promoting the League of Nations and on various Labour Party committees.
-He was also the author of five volumes of autobiography.
+He was also the author of two novels, books on international relations, and five volumes of autobiography.

 Before drowning herself, Virginia expressed her recognition of his stoical love in her farewell note to him: ‘I owe all the happiness of my life to you.
 You have been entirely patient with me and incredibly good.’